 It took awhile to understand what was going on.
 But it did become clear.
 The Trainer was shaping behaviour.
 He was trying to free us of the poor and unproductive attitudes and habits that had permeated everyone in different ways.

 And in retrospect it was what was necessary.
 Giving a mild-mannered, passive presentation would have had the same result that people always complain about.
 They remember only a tiny fraction of what was being taught and they certainly don’t make significant change thereafter.

 This training was different entirely.
 The aggressive presentation of skills and techniques, and the focus on breaking us of bad behaviours and attitudes, created a blank canvas on which the Trainer could implant the new techniques and skills needed to fundamentally transform us.

 These new behaviours would catapult us from being a dysfunctional team to being a world-class organization.
-That was the promise?
+To infinity and beyond!
+That was the promise.
 So what were the techniques that were being taught to us?